Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 What is the difference between a systems-only and a comprehensive home warranty plan?

 A systems-only plan covers major home infrastructure like HVAC, plumbing, and electrical.
 A comprehensive plan includes all of that plus kitchen and laundry appliances in a single contract.
-Comprehensive plans average about $87/month in 2026 versus $51/month for systems-only, but they eliminate the need to manage separate coverage.
+Comprehensive plans average $50 to $87 per month in 2026 versus $30 to $60 for systems-only, but they eliminate the need to manage separate coverage.
 If your home is older and both systems and appliances are aging, comprehensive coverage generally delivers the better value.

 How much does a home warranty cost per month in 2026?

-Home warranty costs in 2026 average around $73/month nationally, with quotes ranging from $28/month for basic appliances-only plans up to $191/month for premium comprehensive plans with multiple add-ons.
+Home warranty costs in 2026 average around $73 per month nationally per NerdWallet, with quotes ranging from $28 per month for basic appliances-only plans up to $191 per month for premium comprehensive plans with multiple add-ons.
+Most typical plans fall between $30 and $90 per month.
 Your exact price depends on your location, home size, the provider, and the service call fee you select.
 Paying annually instead of monthly can reduce your total cost by $50 to $100 or more.

 Which home warranty company has the best coverage limits?

 First American Home Warranty stands out for offering no total dollar limit on most covered HVAC, electrical, and plumbing repairs, meaning they'll cover the full approved cost regardless of dollar amount.
-Their Premium plan also covers appliances up to $7,000 each.
-Most other providers cap appliance payouts at $1,500 to $4,000 per item and system repairs at $2,000 to $5,000.
+Old Republic Home Protection also leads for HVAC specifically with caps up to $6,500 per system.
+American Home Shield's $50,000 aggregate annual limit is one of the highest in the industry across all plans.
 Always compare the specific coverage caps for the items you're most concerned about, not just the plan headline.

 Are home warranties worth it for older homes?

 Yes, older homes (15+ years) are generally the strongest candidates for home warranty coverage.
 Systems and appliances that are a decade or more old are statistically more likely to fail, and the cost of replacing a single major system can exceed an entire year's worth of premiums.
-A comprehensive plan on an older home with aging HVAC, plumbing, and appliances provides significant financial protection against unpredictable, high-cost breakdowns.
+With HVAC replacements now running $7,000 to $16,000 due to the A2L refrigerant mandate, a comprehensive plan on an older home provides significant financial protection against unpredictable, high-cost breakdowns.

 What add-ons should I consider adding to my home warranty plan?

 The most valuable add-ons depend on your home's specific features.
-Pool and spa coverage ($15 to $25/month) is worthwhile if you have a pool, as equipment repairs can run into the thousands.
-Roof leak repair ($5 to $15/month) is a smart, low-cost addition given how expensive roof work can be.
+Pool and spa coverage ($8 to $25 per month) is worthwhile if you have a pool, as equipment repairs can run into the thousands.
+Roof leak repair ($6 to $20 per month) is a smart, low-cost addition given how expensive roof work can be, and Select Home Warranty even includes it free on all plans.
 Septic system and well pump coverage are essential if you're not connected to municipal utilities.
-Review your home's unique assets and add coverage accordingly.
-Don't pay for a pool add-on if you don't have one.
+Review your home's unique assets and only add coverage that matches what you actually own.

 Compare Home Warranty Options in Ohio